-With your new home keys are in hand and the welcome mat in its place: it’s time to step into your new home.
-Home buying is both a vivacious and exhilarating task, and after all of your furniture has arrived and found its special nook, there is a checklist of tasks to be accomplished.
+With your new home keys in hand and the welcome mat in place, it’s time to step into your new home.
+Home buying is both a joyous and exhilarating task, and after all of your furniture has arrived and found its special nook, there is a checklist of tasks to be accomplished.

-Buying a home, especially one with a home for sale tag hung on its door, often consumes time and is complex in nature.
+Buying a home, especially one with a home for sale tag hung on its door, often consumes time and is complex.
 It is one of the biggest financial transactions you make in your lifetime and involves many legal formalities that need compliance.

 But before signing the home agreement, here are some tips that can ease your efforts in looking for the right home for sale.